Exploring Toronto, Canada

 Time needed in this city: A long weekend (3 nights)

 The below information is a complete guide of the best places to stay, the top rated places to dine and drink, and all there is to see and do.
-We’ve also included transportation tips, as well as a summary of the history of this beautiful Canadian city!
+We’ve also included transportation tips, as well as a summary of the history of this melting pot of a Canadian city!

 Jump To: